Chilled Watermelon Soup with Chile and Lime

-Cooling watermelon meets piquant jalapeño chili and zesty lime in this refreshing soup.
+Cooling watermelon meets piquant jalapeño chile and zesty lime in this refreshing soup.
 Serve as a first course on a hot summer day.

 - 4 cups seedless watermelon chunks